PRAMODVENKATESH/Predicting-Potential-rebuyers-using-audiobook-data/README.md

 Metrics: Accuracy

->>The predicted on test dataset resulted in an accuracy of 80.13
+>>The prediction on test dataset resulted in an accuracy of 80.13